Versus

 • Long-term pricing not yet announced

-Best for: Players who prioritize mechanical integrity (real dice, real consequences), world persistence, and multi-genre support — and who are willing to join early while the platform is still in alpha.
-If the reason your AI D&D campaign fell apart was memory loss, fake dice, or no persistence, RoleForge is built specifically to solve those problems.
+Best for: Players who care most about real dice that actually matter, NPCs that remember, worlds that keep existing and evolve, and the freedom to play fantasy now and sci-fi/more soon — and who are willing to join early while RoleForge is still in alpha.
+If the reason your AI D&D campaign fell apart was memory loss, fake dice, or no persistence, this is built specifically to solve those problems.
 If you're tired of NPCs that feel like furniture, dice that don't matter, or worlds that forget you existed — that's exactly what we built this to fix.

 Which One Should You Choose?

-If you want maximum creative freedom with no rules: AI Dungeon.
+If you want maximum creative freedom with no dice/rules: AI Dungeon.
 It's the most mature freeform AI storytelling platform.

 If you want the deepest feature set available right now: Friends & Fables.
-Most features, largest community, active development.
+Most features, largest tactical-combat focus, active development.
 Be prepared for the price point.

-If world persistence and mechanical integrity are your top priorities: RoleForge.
+If world persistence, illustrated exploration/combat maps and rules integrity are your top priorities: RoleForge.
 We built the architecture around these principles.
 The trade-off is that we're still in alpha — you're joining early, and the feature set is growing.

 If you're completely new to AI RPGs: Start with a free ChatGPT session to see if the concept clicks.
 Then choose a dedicated platform based on what you value most.